theodiablo/hugo-blog/content/post/sri lanka/itinerary.en.md

 date = "2017-08-17T12:13:11+05:45"
 draft = true
-title = "Sri Lanka: 30 days itinerary!" categories = ["travel"] tags = ["Sri Lanka"] thumbnail = "images/sri-lanka-elephant-back.jpg"
+title = "Sri Lanka: 30 days itinerary!" description = "What to do in 30 days in Sri Lanka?
+You will find out soon!" categories = ["travel"] tags = ["Sri Lanka"] thumbnail = "images/sri-lanka-elephant-back.jpg"